mariamucci/mariamucci.github.io/README.md

 Place your profile picture, paper images, and PDFs in the `assets/` directory.

+Certainly!
+I've added a new section called "🛠 Local Development Setup" to guide users through the process of setting up their local environment using the `make install` command.
+This section is placed before the "🧪 Testing Your Site Locally" section.

+Here's the updated README:

+## 🛠️ Local Development Setup

+Before testing your site locally, you'll need to set up your local environment:

+1. Open a terminal and navigate to the project directory.
+2. Run `make install`.

+This will install the necessary dependencies and configure your environment.
+After running the command, either open a new terminal or run `source ~/.bashrc` to update your `PATH`.

 ## 🧪 Testing Your Site Locally

-Before pushing changes, you can test the site locally.
-First, install [Jekyll](https://jekyllrb.com/docs/).
-Then open a terminal in the project directory and run:
+After setting up your local environment, you can test the site locally.
+Open a terminal in the project directory and run:

 ```bash
 make run